Burning Tree Mastodon: Discovery

-The specimen was discovered on December 12 1989 by a Flower Excavating Company drag line operator who was digging a new pond on the Burning Tree Golf Course grounds.
+The specimen was discovered on December 12, 1989 by a Flower Excavating Company drag line operator who was digging a new pond on the Burning Tree Golf Course grounds.
 The drag line’s shovel caught and damaged the skull.
 In the following three days, the fossil was excavated during relatively bitter winter cold and blowing winds.
 Excavation was conducted by the Ohio Historical Society and the Licking County Archaeology & Landmarks Society and volunteers from several organizations.

 Locality

-The locality was the grounds of the Burning Tree Golf Course, southern side of Ridgley Tract Road, just west of Lake Drive, south side of Heath, southern Licking County, central Ohio, USA.
+The locality was the grounds of the Burning Tree Golf Course, southern side of Ridgley Tract Road, just west of Lake Drive, south side of Heath, southern Licking County, central Ohio, United States.

 The American mastodon

 The American mastodon is an extinct species of proboscidean mammal, Mammut americanum (Kerr, 1792) (Animalia, Chordata, Vertebrata, Mammalia, Proboscidea, Mammutidae).
 The only living proboscideans are the African elephants (Loxodonta africana and Loxodonta cyclotis) and the Asian elephant (Elephas maximus).
 Mammut americanum had a widespread distribution during the Pleistocene.
 Its fossil remains are found from Alaska to Florida, but are most commonly encountered in eastern America.
-Average statistics reported for the American mastodon are: ~15 feet long, 9-10 feet tall at the shoulder, ~8,000-10,000 pounds.
-During life, mastodons were covered with coarse, brownish hair, unlike modern elephants.
-Thick body hair on Pleistocene proboscideans was an evolutionary adaptation to harsh wintry climates.
+On average, the American mastodon was around 5 meters long, 3 meters tall at the shoulder, and weighed between 3,500 and 4,500 kilograms.
+Living mastodons were covered with coarse, brownish hair, unlike modern elephants.
+Thick body hair on Pleistocene pachyderms was likely an evolutionary adaptation to harsh wintry climates.

-Remains of >150 mastodons have been reported in Ohio, but only about a dozen or so are semi-complete.
-The Burning Tree Mastodon is a ~30 year old male and is 90-95% complete, missing only the right rear leg, a few tail bones, two ribs, and all the toe bones.
+Remains of more than 150 mastodons have been reported in Ohio, but only about a dozen or so are semi-complete.
+The Burning Tree Mastodon was approximately 30 years old at the time of its death and is 90-95% complete, missing only the right rear leg, a few tail bones, two ribs, and all the toe bones.
 The lower spine and right rib cage have healed injuries which have been interpreted as the result of battles with other mastodons.

 Preserved stomach contents and intestinal contents were also recovered.